SteeltoeOSS/steeltoe-site/source/docs/steeltoe-discovery.html.markdown

  * ASP.NET Core
  * Console apps (.NET Framework and .NET Core)

- In addition to the Quick Start below, there are several other Steeltoe sample applications that you can choose from when looking for help in understanding how to make use of this client:
+ In addition to the quick start below, there are several other Steeltoe sample applications that you can choose from when looking for help in understanding how to make use of this client:

  * [AspDotNet4/Fortune-Teller-Service4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-Service4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
  * [AspDotNet4/Fortune-Teller-UI4](https://github.com/SteeltoeOSS/Samples/tree/master/Discovery/src/AspDotNet4/Fortune-Teller-UI4) - same as the Quick Start below, but built for ASP.NET 4.x and using the Autofac IOC container
  * [MusicStore](https://github.com/SteeltoeOSS/Samples/tree/master/MusicStore) -  a sample app illustrating how to use all of the Steeltoe components together in a ASP.NET Core application.
 This is a micro-services based application built from the ASP.NET Core MusicStore reference app provided by Microsoft.
- * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on CloudFoundry, and secured with OAuth2 Security Services and using Spring Cloud Services.
+ * [FreddysBBQ](https://github.com/SteeltoeOSS/Samples/tree/master/FreddysBBQ) - a polyglot (i.e. Java and .NET) micro-services based sample app illustrating inter-operability between Java and .NET based micro-services running on Cloud Foundry, and secured with OAuth2 Security Services and using Spring Cloud Services.

  The source code for this client can be found [here](https://github.com/SteeltoeOSS/Discovery).